reeawnc/cloudflare/demos/mcp-stytch-consumer-todo-list/README.md

 2. Navigate to [Frontend SDKs](https://stytch.com/dashboard/sdk-configuration?env=test) to enable the Frontend SDK in Test

-3. Navigate to [Connected Apps](https://stytch.com/dashboard/connected-apps?env=test) to enable Dynamic Client Registration
+3. Navigate to [Connected Apps](https://stytch.com/dashboard/connected-apps?env=test) to enable Dynamic Client Registration and configure your authorization URL as `http://localhost:3000/oauth/authorize`.

-4. Navigate to [Project Settings](https://stytch.com/dashboard/project-settings?env=test) to view your Project ID and API keys.
+4. Navigate to [Project Settings](https://stytch.com/dashboard?env=test) to view your Project Domain, Project ID, and API keys.
 You will need these values later.

 ### On your machine